 At UNC, Dr. Seegel in his courses tends to look to disciplines well beyond history in order to find inspiration and innovation.
 He invites all his students to undertake the challenge of learning—and teaching oneself—how to read, write, research, and think independently about the historian’s craft and its intersections with other liberal arts, science and technology, the natural and social sciences, and rapidly changing fields in the spatial humanities and GIS.

-During Fall 2013, Dr. Seegel is teaching the following courses.
+During Spring 2014, Dr. Seegel is teaching the following courses.

 - HIST 121: Western Civilization 1689-Present | Syllabus